brentvollebregt/nitratine.net/posts/issues-when-using-auto-py-to-exe/post.md

 Typically when developing in IDLE, `sys` is automatically imported.
 This means calls like `exit()` will work in IDLE without having to import `sys` explicitly.
 However, when packaging, `sys` is not automatically imported so you will have to import it yourself.
 This is a simple fix and can be done by adding `import sys` to the top of your script.

 ### PermissionError: [Errno 13] Permission denied: ...
 This occurs because you are trying to modify files in a directory you do not have access to.
-A way to fix this is to run the script with admin privileges by opening cmd as admin and then running `auto-py-to-exe` one you have cd'ed to the directory you want the output to be in.
+A way to fix this is to run the script with admin privileges by opening cmd as admin and then running `auto-py-to-exe` once you have cd'ed to the directory you want the output to be in.

 One reason this could occur is that you have opened cmd and am in System32.
-Make sure you do not accidentally modify files in this directory so make sure you are in a directory where you want to write files to when running `auto-py-to-exe`.
+Make sure you do not accidentally modify files in System32.
+Make sure you are in a directory where you want to write files to when running `auto-py-to-exe`.

 ### FileNotFoundError: [Errno 2] No such file or directory
 This error is saying that a file you referenced does not exist.
 This can mean one of two things: